sofyadziamidava/java21_food/food.md

 2 Then you fetch some tomatoes

-3 Last you put much cheese on it!!
+3 You put much cheese on it!!

-4 Give it some salt.
+4 Lastly Give it some salt.

 ## Price